Format Definition XML

 Each <f> node in the format definition represents a field you will map.

-• The attribute uses XPath syntax to define where the data exists in the source.
+• The s attribute uses XPath syntax to define where the data exists in the source.
 For example, s="email" means Slate will use the <email> node in the source data.

 • The id attribute is the source field name that's shown in the Field Mappings stage of Upload Dataset.
 It should be a user-friendly name that's unique and no longer than 64 characters.